Conceiva/MezzmoKodiPlugin/README.txt

   you can see the full information about the underlying movie from either the context menu or the I (information) key for these Mezzmo trailer channels.
 - Fixed Mezzmo record count calculation error in the sync summary reporting
-- Added automatic Kodi sync detection of Mezzmo live streams like IP Camers, IP Video streams, OTA tuners etc..
+- Added automatic Kodi sync detection of Mezzmo live streams like IP Cameras, IP Video streams, OTA tuners etc..
 - Added option to the Mezzmo Context menu for TV Show episodes to provide a listing of all TV episodes in the series and launch playback.